 At the CEO Lawyer Personal Injury Law Firm, we’re here to help.
 We offer the legal advice you’ll need to parse out this situation and maximize your chances of full damage recovery.

-Our team can kick things off with a free, no-obligation case review, where we’ll review all the details of your case to determine the best path forward.
+Our team can kick things off with a free, no-obligation case review, where we’ll review all the details of your case to determine the most effective path forward.

 So, schedule your first consultation today.
 New clients can call (470) 323-8779 or contact us online to speak with a member of our team today.